-In the business world, various letters are communicated and among them, inquiry letter is a one which seeks information for future decision.
+In the business world, various letters are communicated and among them, an inquiry letter is a one which seeks information for future decision.
 Definition, forms, and content of inquiry letter are described below:

 Generally, when a buyer sends a letter to a producer or seller of a product or service to know about any product or service in detail such a letter is termed as an inquiry letter.